Mpox

 - Handwashing with soap

-- Wearing gloves as personal protective equipment
+- Wearing gloves and a mask as personal protective equipment

 - Authorities may establish measures such as limiting or banning the movement of suspect animals, application of quarantine or discarding potentially infected animals.